au-ts/sddf/docs/developing.md

 ### Build system

-sDDF works with two build systems, GNU Make and Zig.
+sDDF works with GNU Make.

-Make is the primary build-system, if you are unfamiliar with Zig you won't lose out on anything.
-We do however aim to keep both the Makefiles and Zig builds capable of building all the parts of sDDF.

 There is a snippet system for the Makefiles and so each driver will have its own `.mk` file for building itself.
 You can base your driver's snippet on other ones